We Tried an Amish Yummasetti Noodle Casserole

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 This ground beef dinner is a classic Amish recipe.
 I’m not sure where the name came from, but “yum” is right!

 When we hear the term, “Amish cooking,” we immediately think of timeless, home-style recipes that have been passed down through generations.
-Hearty casseroles, roast chickens and homemade breads come to mind.
+Hearty casseroles, roast chickens, chicken and noodles, and homemade breads come to mind.

 While scanning through the Amish cookbook Cinnamon Rolls and Mixing Bowls, this Yummasetti caught my eye.
 I was vaguely familiar with it but never had a taste.
 Now was the time to change that.

 The dish is also called “Yumasetti” or “Yumasetta,” but the ingredients are always similar.

 - 1 lb hamburger

 - 1½ tbsp flour

 - 3 cups water